gbantique/clarity/content/posts/makecode/2023-10-17-013-brickcell-gesture-apds9960.md

 ## **Software Instruction**

-Now, let's start into programming the micro:bit to utilize the Rotary Encoder module.
+Now, let's start into programming the micro:bit to utilize the Gesture Sensor module.

 1. Login to [https://makecode.microbit.org/](https://makecode.microbit.org/) using your Microsoft account.
 2. Create a new project by clicking the "New Project" button.
 You may name it anything you want, I suggest to name it with descriptive name such as "gesture-apds9960-test".